hackclub/hackclub/workshops/javascript_typing_test/README.md

 We finally call our ```handleKey(key)``` function, and give the function access to our key.
 We'll make this next, but first a final code check.

 #### Check In
-Your JavaScript at this point should look like this:

 <details>

 <summary>At this point, your JavaScript file should look like this:</summary>